na-na-hi/renget/archive/how2playba.md

 See [the shop section](https://rentry.org/how2playba#shop).

 ## Commissions
-Ignore this until you can clear the Base Defense H (recommended level 65, but doable way below that), thank you.
+Ignore this until you can clear commission H (recommended level 65, but doable way below that), thank you.
 Only farm commissions during rate up events if you did the above.

 Commissions is comprised of two modes: Base Defense and Item Retrieval.